Bounds for Algebraic Gossip on Graphs: Preliminaries and Models

 \subsection{Algebraic Gossip}

-A \emph{gossip protocol} is a task that is being executed using gossip algorithms, for example, calculation aggregate functions, resource discovery, and database consistency.
+A \emph{gossip protocol} is a task that is being executed using gossip algorithms, for example, calculation of aggregate functions, resource discovery, and database consistency.
 We now describe the algebraic gossip protocol for the multicast task: disseminating $n$ initial values of the nodes to all $n$ nodes.

 Let $\mathbb{F}_q$ be a field of size $q$, each node $v_i\in V$ holds an initial value $x_i$ that is represented as a vector in $\mathbb{F}_q^r$.
 We can represent every message as an integer value bounded by $M$, and therefore, $r=\left\lceil \log_q(M)\right\rceil$.
 All transmitted messages have a fixed length and represent linear equations over $\mathbb{F}_q$.
-The variables of these equations are the initial values $x_i\in\mathbb{F}_q^r$ and a message contains the coefficients of the variables and the result of the equation, therefore the length of each message is: $r\log_2q+n\log_2q$ bits.
+The variables of these equations are the initial values $x_i\in\mathbb{F}_q^r$ and a message contains the coefficients of the variables and the result of the equation; therefore the length of each message is: $r\log_2q+n\log_2q$ bits.
 A message is built as a random linear combination of all messages stored by the node and the coefficients are drawn uniformly at random from $\mathbb{F}_q$.
 A received message will be appended to the node's stored messages only if it is independent of all linear equations (messages) that are already stored by the node and otherwise it is ignored.
 Initially, node $v_i$ has only one linear equation that consists of only one variable corresponding to $x_i$ multiplied by a coefficient $1$ and equal to the value of $x_i$, i.e., the node knows only its initial value.
 Once a node receives $n$ independent equations it is able to decode all the initial values and thus completes the task.

-For a node $v$ at timeslot $t$, let $S_{v}(t)$ be the subspace spanned by the linear equations (or vectors) it stores (i.e., the coordinates of each vector are the coefficients of the equation) at the beginning of timeslot $t$.
+For a node $v$ at timeslot (round)\footnote{For asynchronous time model -- timeslot, for synchronous -- round.} $t$, let $S_{v}(t)$ be the subspace spanned by the linear equations (or vectors) it stores (i.e., the coordinates of each vector are the coefficients of the equation) at the beginning of timeslot (round) $t$.
 The dimension (or rank) of a node is the dimension of its subspace, i.e., $dim(S_v(t))$ and it is equal to the number of independent linear equations stored by the node.